wenkokke/talondoc/example/docs/index.md

 The `talon:command` directive take the following options:

-`:package:`
-: The package in which the command is defined.
-Multiple packages can be specified, in which case they should be separated by commas.
-Defaults to the active package.

-`restrict_to:`
+`:always_include_script:`
-: The context in which the command is defined.
+: If specified, the literal script is _always_ included in the command description.

+`:context:` and `:contexts:`
-Contexts can be specified using Talon context names, e.g., `user.apps.discord.discord` or `user.apps.discord.discord.talon`, or by using file names relative to the package root, e.g., `apps/discord/discord.talon`.
+: The contexts in which to search for the command.
+Contexts can be specified using Talon context names, e.g., `user.apps.discord.discord` or `user.apps.discord.discord.talon`, or by using file names relative to the package root, _e.g._, `apps/discord/discord.talon`.
 Multiple contexts can be specified, in which case they should be separated by commas.
-By default, all commands in all packages are searched.
+If neither `:context:` nor `:contexts:` is specified, all commands are searched.

-`:always_include_script:`
-: Whether or not to include the Talon script for the command.
-Defaults to false.

 If the command is ambiguous it is necessary to specify the context.
 For instance, the command 'decline call' matches multiple commands in different contexts.
 Therefore, the following code will raise an error: